 Day 0: How to Reach Gokarna

 Starting my trip from Bangalore.
-Gokarna is easily accessible by buses and train.
+Gokarna is easily accessible by bus and train.
 The latter is not an option because it takes a lot of time.
 But if you plan to go to Gokarna for 3 days train is the most suitable option to travel at least from one side.
-(Stay tuned for camping in Gokarna for 3 days).
-The bus price usually ranges from Rs 600 to 700(sleeper) if booked a few days in advance.
+The bus price usually ranges from Rs 800 to 1200(sleeper) if booked a few days in advance.
 There are KSRTC buses which charge around Rs 500 but are seater.
 The buses are usually late in the night and you reach Gokarna early morning.

-The other stay option i’ll recommend you is zostel and hostel lavie which is on the way to Kudle beach.
-Zostel is safe for women but haven’t heard much about hostel lavie.
-But since it falls in the budget so recommending it here.
+The other stay option I’ll recommend to you is Zostel which is on the way to Kudle Beach.
+Zostel is safe for women travellers as well.

 Once we were done with the lunch we returned to the shack and relaxed.